What’s in This Article

 Quick Answer

-Oakland has plenty of easy day-trip options nearby.
-You can reach beaches, historic towns, wine country, ancient redwoods, and wild coastlines in an hour or less.
-Choose based on what you feel like: relaxed beach time, wine tasting, hiking, or nature views.
+Oakland’s best day trips sit within an hour’s drive.
+You can reach beaches, historic towns, wine country, ancient redwoods, and wild coastlines without spending the night.
+Choose based on your mood: relaxed beach time, wine tasting, coastal hiking, or wide summit views.

 - Beaches and history: Alameda or Benicia & Martinez